48 Years, One Crash, and a Love That Refused to Break

 As their careers expanded globally, so did their responsibilities at home.
 Their son Nayib was born in 1980.
 Their daughter Emily followed in 1994.
 Touring schedules were intense, but they structured their lives around family stability.

 Gloria has spoken about bringing her children on tour when possible and building schedules that allowed for consistency.
-The 1990 accident reinforced those priorities.
+The 1990 crash reinforced those priorities.

 Recovery required patience and limits.
 Fame suddenly felt secondary to health.
 Emilio later described the crash as clarifying — it reminded them that success was temporary, but family was not.